Australia's carbon tax plan passes biggest hurdle

 The bills set an initial carbon price of A$23 a tonne, and guarantees billions of dollars of compensation for big business and households, which will face higher electricity prices.

-The scheme sets up a A$10 billion clean energy finance fund to leverage private investment into renewable energy, and sets aside A$1.3 billion to help coal mines reduce emissions.
+The scheme sets up a A$10 billion clean energy finance fund to leverage private investment in renewable energy.
+Legislation for the fund will be introduced in early 2012.
+The scheme also sets aside A$1.3 billion to help coal mines reduce emissions.

 The plan also includes an extra A$300 million to help the steel industry, which is struggling with a high Australian dollar and higher costs for raw materials.